INL/galahad-corpus-data/readme.md

         ... // Etc.
     ]
     // For other metadata like versioning, source and tagset
     // the respective datasets.json metadata is the ground truth.
-Let's not repeat ourselves.
     // This file is merely a suggestion of what to combine.
 }
 ```